gourdo1/qmk_firmware/keyboards/gmmk/pro/rev1/ansi/keymaps/gourdo1/readme.md

 ### Quick & Easy Customization
 * Below features can be toggled by holding [FN] and pressing the number corresponding to that feature.
 Changes are saved to EEPROM for persistence.
-* Print all current settings by opening a text editor and pressing [FN]-[~] (CAUTION: verbose!)
+* Print all current settings by opening a text editor and pressing [FN]+[~] (CAUTION: verbose!)
 * Quick view current settings by holding [FN] and viewing RGB under keys 1 through 6 (green means ON, violet means OFF)
 #### Toggle-able Settings:
 1. CapsLock RGB - highlight under alpha keys
 2. Numpad RGB - highlight under numpad layer keys
 3. ESC key - Double tap ESC key to go to base layer
 4. Swap DEL and HOME - Default is DEL to the right of BKSPC & HOME is above BKSPC
-5. Capslock function - Toggle between double tap LShift for CapsLock with Numpad on CapsLock key (default) and normal CapsLock
+5. Capslock function - Toggle between double tap LShift for CapsLock with Numpad on CapsLock key (default) and standard CapsLock
 6. Encoder button - default mutes volume; alternate plays/pauses media

 ### Numpad + Mouse Keys (Capslock key)